ajimeneo/dataproc-bigdata/README.md

 - Create [docker-compose.yml](/scripts/docker-compose.yml)

 - Spin up all containers defined within docker-compose.yml: nifi, elasticsearch, zookeeper, kafka and kibana.
    - **Nifi container** spins up the apache/nifi:latest image, which allows us to use a powerful and reliable system to process and distribute data, the  [Apache Nifi project](http://http://nifi.apache.org/download.html).
-It will be used as a single point of data entrace into the system, allowing us to ingest and transform data.
+It will be used as a single point of data entrace into the system, allowing us to ingest and transform data in a visual way.
 After that, data will be sinked to different locations such as hdfs, kafka brokers and mysql database.
-	The image we use within docker-compose.yml is **apache/nifi:latest**
    - **Zookeeper container**
  confluentinc/cp-zookeeper:5.5.0
    - **Kafka broker container**